 The latter is a bit more personal way of dosing.
 It’s a trick I learned from the most successful strength coach in history, Charles Poliquin.
 The reasoning behind loading phases is to decrease the amount of time it takes to fully saturate muscle reserves of creatine.
 Depending on muscle mass, taking 5-10 grams per day for about 28 days will achieve the same goal, if you prefer.

-After the loading approach things get a bit less intricate.
-Very little research exists for the other forms and dosing parameters of various creatine types.
-These include krealkalyn, creatine glycerol phosphate, creatine hydrochloride, and creatine ethyl ester.
 Some research does exist for dosing of these subgroups in the neighborhood of 1-5 grams per day, without the need for a loading phase.
 These groups also tend to allow for less water retention, which also may mean slightly less weight and muscle gain…at least in the short term.

-Many prefer these formulations to monohydrate because of their digestibility and ease of use.
-But, these forms of creatine do offer the same energy turnover benefits as standard monohydrate.
 All types of creatine are available in an array of formulations, such as powders, pills, liquids, and tablets.
 Powder is most often going to offer the greatest ease of use, especially for the loading phase.

 You can shop for the cleanest creatine supplements right here.
 We only carry the best of the best.
 And to find out what our favorite creatine supplement is, click here.